7coil/botlist.space/README.md

 1. `yarn run`

 ## What the hell is this?
-This is the new backend for ls.terminal.ink, which may or may not be renamed to `discordbots.co.uk` in the future.
+~~This is the new backend for ls.terminal.ink, which may or may not be renamed to `discordbots.co.uk` in the future.~~

+This is the backend for botlist.space

 # Licence
 Please read `LICENCE.md`